Thornton Chase, the First Western Baha'i, in his Study

 "Within a compass of two hundred pages it [the Book of Certitude] proclaims unequivocally the existence and oneness of a personal God, unknowable, inaccessible, the source of all Revelation, eternal, omniscient, omnipresent and almighty; asserts the relativity of religious truth and the continuity of Divine Revelation..."
 (Shoghi Effendi, God Passes By, p.
 139)

-If we search the two hundred pages of the Book of Certitude do we find anywhere that truth is relative to the individual person, to his or her understanding or opinion, or that "all truth is relative"?
-Or rather, do we find the unfoldment of Progressive Revelation, the fundamental principle of the greater revelation of divine truth by each successive Manifestation of God - or as he writes here, "the relativity of religious truth and the continuity of Divine Revelation" - again linking the relativity of religious truth to progressive revelation?
+On that same page Shoghi Effendi writes of the Book of Certitude as "setting forth in outline the Grand Redemptive Scheme of God" which I believe means the same thing - Progressive Revelation.
+If we search the two hundred pages of the Book of Certitude do we find anywhere Baha'u'llah stating that truth is relative to the individual person, to his or her understanding or opinion, or that "all truth is relative"?
+Or rather, do we find the unfoldment of Progressive Revelation, the fundamental principle of the greater revelation of divine truth by each successive Manifestation of God as humanity can bear it - or, rather, as he writes here, "the relativity of religious truth and the continuity of Divine Revelation" - again linking the relativity of religious truth to progressive revelation?

 We see this yet again, how Shoghi Effendi uses "the relativity of religious truth" as a synonym for Progressive Revelation in another of his great letters: